cse364-unist/movie_ai/README.md

 ### Movie Video Understanding API

 This Django REST API provides functionalities that allow users to interact with movies such as retrieving specific scenes, answering movie-related questions, and engaging in dialogue with movie characters.
-For the demo, you can interact with a five minute clip compilation of the movie, <The Wizard of OZ>.
+For the demo, you can interact with a five minute clip compilation of the movie, The Wizard of OZ.
 (Using `generate_synopses.py` we generated synopses for each scene, and using `synopses_vectordb.py` we stored text embeddings of synopses in a vector database.
 You don't have to run these again.)

 #### Key Features